 - Chapter #3 Positive vs. Negative Thinking

 - Chapter #6 The Ladder of Inference

 - Chapter #7 Locus of Control

 - Course Evaluation

 - Washington STARS credit: Professional Development and Leadership (8 hours)

 - CDA Unit 6: Maintaining a Commitment to Professionalism (8 hours)

-- Most students are able to use mobile devices such as tablets to complete courses.
+- Most students are able to use mobile devices such as tablets and cell phones to complete courses.
 However, each device is different, and an individual's skill level with the device may determine their success with using a mobile device.

-- Microsoft Edge, Safari and Firefox are other acceptable browsers
+- Recommended internet browsers: Google Chrome, Microsoft Edge, Safari, Mozilla Firefox and Opera are all acceptable browsers

 - Slow internet speed may impact loading time